nightroman/FarNet/JavaScriptFar/README.md

     *.js
     js:@!\!.!

-The following extra prefixes may be specified before the file name:
+The following extra prefixes may be specified before the file name (and used in associations):

 - `task:` tells to start the script as a task
 - `debug:` tells to start the script debugging